Our Favorite Books About Christmas Around the World

 Everybody loves Christmas at Tante's.
-The old lady decorates a wonderful tree and makes certain to have something for all who come to visit, be it the nearby village children or the shy animals of the pine forest.
+The old lady decorates a wonderful tree and makes sure to have something for all who come to visit, be it the nearby village children or the shy animals of the pine forest.
 The only creatures Tante overlooks are the spiders she has swept out of her cottage while cleaning.
 But the curious spiders want to come inside and see Tante's tree, too.

 This is a delightful reading of the favorite Italian Christmas story about an eccentric old woman and her never-ending search for the Baby King.
 Tommy de Paola writes many wonderful books, but his holiday tales are some of my favorites.

 It seems like Christmas will be just another day for the wombat . . . until she smells carrots!
-In this charming picture book, the star of Diary of a Wombat goes head to head with Santa’s reindeer in competition for carrots—and wins.
+In this charming picture book, the star of Diary of a Wombat goes head to head with Santa’s reindeer in a competition for carrots—and wins.

 Little does either of them know that Simon will spend the first night of Hanukkah on an ice floe after his ship sinks.
 The lone survivor out in the wide ocean, Simon lights the first candle, and it attracts a visitor: a polar bear.

 Brigid's Cloak retells an ancient tale about one of Ireland's most beloved saints.
 On the day she is born Brigid receives a brilliant blue cloak from a mysterious Druid.
 Years later, the young girl still wears the now tattered but beloved cloak while she tends her sheep.

-In this version a little girl receives gifts from a secret amiga, whose identity is a sweet surprise at the book's conclusion.
+In this version, a little girl receives gifts from a secret amiga, whose identity is a sweet surprise at the book's conclusion.
 There are things to find and count in Spanish on every page, with pronunciations provided right in the pictures and a glossary and music following the story.
 A joyous fiesta for all.

 The book tells the story of Santa Lucia through the eyes of three children in modern-day Sweden.
-It describes their giddy activities, brought to life in colorful, full-page illustrations, and also provides sheet music, recipes, and sewing patterns for the costumes traditionally worn by children on this day, when many Swedish people celebrate the legacy of Lucia.
+It describes their giddy activities, brought to life in colorful, full-page illustrations.
+The book also provides sheet music, recipes, and sewing patterns for the costumes traditionally worn by children on this day, when many Swedish people celebrate the legacy of Lucia.

-Virginia's coat is too small and hardly protects her from the frigid South Dakata winter.
+Virginia's coat is too small and hardly protects her from the frigid South Dakota winter.
 As Christmas approaches, all the children on the Sioux reservation look forward to receiving boxes full of clothing sent by congregations in the East.
 Virginia spots a beautiful gray fur coat but holds back tears as it is claimed by one of her classmates.